Taxonomy of commonly fossilised invertebrates

-The paleobiologic systematics that follow are not intended to be comprehensive, rather encompass invertebrates that (a) are popularly collected as fossils and/or (b) extinct.
+The paleobiologic systematics that follow are not intended to be comprehensive, rather, they are designed to encompass invertebrates that (a) are popularly collected as fossils and (b) extinct.
 As a result, some groups of invertebrates are not listed.

 If an invertebrate animal is mentioned below using its common (vernacular) name, it is an extant (living) taxon, but if it is cited by its scientific genus, then it is typically an extinct invertebrate known only from the fossil record.

-Invertebrate clades that are important fossils (e.g. ostracods, frequently used as index fossils), and/or clades that are very abundant as fossils (e.g. crinoids, easily found in crinoidal limestone), are highlighted with a bracketed exclamation mark [ ! ].
+Invertebrate clades that are important fossils (e.g. ostracods, frequently used as index fossils), and clades that are very abundant as fossils (e.g. crinoids, easily found in crinoidal limestone), are highlighted with a bracketed exclamation mark [ ! ].

-Invertebrate groups that contain a large proportion of extinct species are followed by a dashed notation [ – ].
-Invertebrate clades which are now completely extinct are designated with a bracketed dagger [ † ]:

 Domain of Eukaryota/Eukarya

-Eukaryotes; eukaryotes are cellular organisms bearing a central, organized nucleus with DNA.
+Eukaryotes are cellular organisms bearing a central, organized nucleus with DNA.